 Epigenetic Adaptation (No Genetic Mutation)

 Bacteria that consistently encounter sub-inhibitory levels of an antibiotic (concentrations of the antibiotic that are too low to kill it) can develop a temporary resistance to that antibiotic.
-This type of resistance is called Epigenetic Adaptation, and produces no genetic changes that can be permanently inherited by subsequent generations of bacteria.
-This is roughly equivalent to an athlete who develops large muscles from weight lifting and physical training.
+This type of resistance is called Epigenetic Adaptation.
+This type of antibiotic resistance does not produce permanent genetic changes that can be inherited by subsequent generations of bacteria.
+Epigenetic Adaptation is roughly equivalent to an athlete who develops large muscles from weight lifting and physical training.
 Bacteria exposed to sub-inhibitory levels of an antibiotic can mobilize defenses such as pumps to expel the antibiotics, enzymes to break them down, or they can simply decrease the permeability of their cell wall to decrease their exposure to the antibiotic molecules.

 Genetic Adaptation (Genetic Mutation and Selection)

-Genetic mutations are small changes in the genetic code that occur randomly during DNA replication, or as a result of exposure to mutagens like ionizing radiation (UV light) or chemicals.
+Genetic mutations are permanent changes in an organisms genetic code.
+Most mutations are very small and involve the change of a single nucleotide (an individual letter in the genetic code).
+Some mutations involve large rearrangements of the genome.
+Genetic mutations occur naturally during DNA replication.
+Mutations can also occur as a result of exposure to mutagens like ionizing radiation (UV light) or chemicals.
 Many genetic mutations happen in regions of the genome that are not essential for the organism and don’t significantly change how that organism functions.
 When a mutation does occur in something important, it is usually disruptive and weakens the organism.
 Mutations that improve the fitness of an organism are rare.

 Some antibiotics are more likely than others to become less effective as the result of genetic mutations in the target bacteria.
 This is because resistance to some antibiotics can be acquired as a result of a single genetic mutation, while other antibiotics require a bacteria to develop multiple mutations in order to become resistant.
-One example of a class of antibiotics that are susceptible to single mutation resistance are the fluoroquinolone class of antibiotics (ciprofloxacin, moxifloxacin, nadifloxacin).
-These antibiotics target a bacterial enzyme called DNA gyrase.
-The antibiotic binds this enzyme, which prevents the bacteria from properly accessing and replicating its DNA.
-A single mutation at a specific site in this enzyme can stop the antibiotic from binding, and allows the bacteria to become resistant to the antibiotic.
-Because of this, some antibiotics (like ciprofloxacin) are not recommended for long-term use, partly because of the increased probability that an infectious bacteria will become resistant.
+One example of a class of antibiotics that are susceptible to single mutation resistance is the Quinolone family of antibiotics (eg. Ciprofloxacin, Nadifloxacin).
+Antibiotics in the Quinolone family target a bacterial enzyme called DNA gyrase.
+The antibiotic binds very tightly to this enzyme, which prevents the bacteria from reading and replicating its own DNA.
+A single mutation at a specific site in this enzyme can stop the antibiotic from binding.
+This specific mutation allows the bacteria to become resistant to that antibiotic.
+Antibiotics that can be inactivated by simple genetic mutations, such as Ciprofloxacin, are not generally recommended for long-term use because of the increased risk of generating resistant bacteria.

 Genetic Acquisition (Plasmids, Transposons, Viruses, Conjugation, Naked DNA)

 Bacteria can acquire large pieces of DNA from other bacteria, viruses and the environment.
-It is almost impossible for a bacteria to randomly evolve a brand new gene or enzyme that provides resistance against a particular antibiotic (at least within a time-frame of weeks, months and years).
+Genetic Acquisition is the mechanism by which bacteria acquire high-level resistance to many types of antibiotics.
+This is especially true for antibiotics which can not be inactivated by simple genetic mutations.
+It is virtually impossible for a bacteria to randomly evolve a brand new gene or enzyme that provides resistance against a particular antibiotic (at least within a time-frame of weeks, months and years).
 But what does happen is that bacteria acquire big chunks of foreign DNA that contain many genes.
-Bacteria have many ways to acquire these large pieces of DNA that often contain many complete genes.
+Bacteria have many ways to acquire these large pieces of DNA that contain the genes that confer high-level antibiotic reistance:

-- Plasmids are mobile pieces of DNA (often circular) that bacteria can easily trade and acquire from the environment.
+- Plasmids are mobile pieces of DNA (often circular) that bacteria can easily trade amongst themselves or simply acquire from the environment.
 Many bacteria have multiple plasmids.
-Plasmids can contain genes that inactivate an antibiotic (for example the a particular gene, Beta Lactamase, is commonly spread via plasmid and provides resistance to Beta-Lactam antibiotics, like Penicillin).
+Plasmids can contain genes that inactivate a particular antibiotic.
+For example a gene called Beta Lactamase provides resistance to Penicillin family antibiotics and is commonly shared by bacteria via plasmid.

 - Transposons are sections of DNA that can jump from one place in the genetic code to another, or even to the genetic code of another organism.